-Our federal defense attorneys provide experienced legal representation for individuals and organizations facing Federal Bureau of Investigation (FBI), Office of Inspector General (OIG), Internal Revenue Service (IRS), and Drug Enforcement Administration (DEA) investigations in Orlando, Florida.
+Our Orlando federal criminal defense lawyers provide experienced legal representation for individuals and organizations facing Federal Bureau of Investigation (FBI), Office of Inspector General (OIG), Internal Revenue Service (IRS), and Drug Enforcement Administration (DEA) investigations.
 To speak with a member of our defense team in confidence, call 888-680-1745 now.

 If you have received a target letter or subpoena, if you have been contacted regarding an “interview,” or if federal agents have come knocking at your door, you are currently in a position where you need to be extremely careful about everything you say and do.
 Facing a federal investigation is a serious matter, and it is not a time to throw caution to the wind or say, “I’ll take my chances,” because you are confident that you do not have anything to hide.

 The reality is that most people are shocked to learn that they are in the federal government’s crosshairs, and they are even more shocked to learn that they could potentially be at risk for criminal prosecution in federal district court.
 But, with increasing frequency, federal agencies such as the Federal Bureau of Investigation (FBI), Office of Inspector General (OIG), Internal Revenue Service (IRS), and Drug Enforcement Administration (DEA) are launching investigations targeting legitimate businesses, healthcare entities, and other organizations.
 The extraordinary breadth of many federal criminal statutes means that many of these targets are more exposed than they realize.